rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 YubiKeys are compatible with [Personal Identity Verification (PIV)] for smart cards, which allows using them for encryption and signing operations on top of this particular standard.
-Project members operating critical infrastructure or driving releases should mind the following instructions to setup PIV-backed keys.

 #### Conventions and requirements

-To leverage PIV capabilities, **it's mandatory to change** the PIN and PUK default values.
-You can do that using either `ykman` or the Yubico Authenticator app.
+Before using PIV, **you must change** the default PIN and PUK.
+Use `ykman` or the Yubico Authenticator app.
+With `ykman`, run:

 ```shell
 ykman piv access change-pin
 ykman piv access change-puk
 ```

-Although it is possible to create and manage PIV keys using the Yubico Authenticator, you must use `ykman` to have access to security options not available through the desktop application.
+Yubico Authenticator can create and manage PIV keys, but some security options are available only in `ykman`.

 #### Generating PIV-backed keys

-When creating PIV-backed keys with your YubiKey, you must note the following security requirements:
+When creating PIV-backed keys, follow these

-* `ECCP256` should be favored as the encryption algorithm
+* Prefer the `ECCP256` encryption algorithm.
-* PIN confirmation must be required at least `once` when accessing a PIV slot
+* Require PIN confirmation at least `once` when accessing a PIV slot.
-* human interaction against the YubiKey (touching it) is always required
+* Require human interaction against the YubiKey (touching it).

 To generate a key and store it into the slot `9a` (authentication use cases) with recommended security defaults, run: